open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

                 .AddXRayTraceIdWithSampler(your_sampler) // for generating AWS X-Ray compliant trace IDs .AddOtlpExporter()
                 .Build();
-Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator()); // configure AWSXRayPropagator()
+Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator()); // configure AWSXRayPropagator
 ```

 ### Instrumenting AWS SDK

 For tracing downstream call to AWS services from your .Net application, you will need three components: the `AWSXRayIdGenerator`, the `AWSXRayPropagator`, and the AWS client instrumentation.

- Download the OpenTelemetry.Contrib.Instrumentation.AWS package:
+ Download the `OpenTelemetry.Contrib.Extensions.AWSXRay` package:

 ```
 dotnet add package OpenTelemetry.Contrib.Extensions.AWSXRay